 Not to mention all the women who realize they have started working on a baby too late when their eggs are almost gone, who then come to me asking what supplements to take, why the IVF did not work, and how to speed up the processes.

 If you understand that your wish for holding your own biological child in your hands and helping it grow and thrive is an essential part of you that will never go away, pause for a minute and evaluate your relationship.
 And if you’re over 30, be ready to adjust where necessary.
-You know what I mean by that.

 The way I see it, the most important question that any women first has to solve is: